-As at 30 June 2013 there was no rental guarantee that was not supported by a dedicated deposit (2012: \$165,687).
+As at 30 June 2014 rental guarantees not supported by a dedicated deposit totalled \$594,038 (2013: \$Nil).

 b.
 Credit Cards

 The Group has a contingent liability for expenses incurred on Corporate Credit cards that may not be recorded on banking statements at year end.
 The maximum extent of liability is indicated in Note 18.